-- 1. To establish Medium Density Residential (R-3) zoning in the Land Use Bylaw that permits (as-of-right) a range of medium density residential uses as outlined in the Land Use Bylaw. - 2.
-To use Site Plan Approval in the Medium Density Residential (R-3) zone of the Neighbourhood Designation as outlined in the Land Use Bylaw for the consideration of certain uses that require additional regulatory considerations. - 3.
-To use Development Agreements in the Medium Density Residential (R-3) zone of the Neighbourhood Designation, as outlined in the Land Use Bylaw, for the consideration of certain uses that require unique and site-specific considerations. - 4.
-To enable the rezoning of properties within the Neighbourhood Designation, to Medium Density Residential (R-3), where the criteria of Section 11 -Implementation and the provisions of the Land Use Bylaw can be met.
+- 1. To establish Medium Density Residential (R-3) zoning in the Land Use Bylaw that permits a range of medium density residential uses including, but not limited to, single-unit dwellings, two-unit dwellings, row housing, townhouses, cluster housing and multi-unit dwellings of a certain size, parks and playgrounds as outlined in the Land Use Bylaw. - 2.
+To establish Medium Density Residential Low Rise (R-LR) zoning in the Land Use Bylaw that permits a range of medium density residential uses including, but not limited to, two-unit dwellings, row housing, townhouses, cluster housing and multi-unit dwellings up to 50 units and 4-storeys in height, parks and playgrounds. - 3.
+To use Site Plan Approval in the Medium Density zones of the Neighbourhood Designation as outlined in the Land Use Bylaw for the consideration of certain uses that require additional regulatory considerations.

+- 4. To use Development Agreements in the Medium Density Residential (R-3) zone of the Neighbourhood Designation, as outlined in the Land Use Bylaw, for the consideration of certain uses that require unique and site-specific considerations. - 5.
+To enable the rezoning of properties within the Neighbourhood Designation, including areas under Development Agreement with similar medium density development rights, to Medium Density Residential (R-3, R-LR), save and except the R-1 zone.
+The criteria of Section 11 - Implementation is used to evaluate rezoning proposals.